National Affairs: Fall 2019 Issue

 Heather Pangle received her Ph.D. in Political Science from Boston College in 2018, with specializations in political theory and American politics.
 She has taught courses in political theory at Boston College, Middlebury College, and Carleton College.
 During the 2018-2019 academic year she was a visiting scholar in the government department at Harvard University.
 Her research interests include 18th and 19th century French and British political philosophy, American political thought, liberalism, and empire.
 She has written and presented on topics such as voting, popular sovereignty, and liberalism in the writings of Alexis de Tocqueville and J.S.
 Mill.
 Currently she is at work on a book manuscript on the foreign policy of Mill and Tocqueville.

 “The Moralistic Style in American Politics,” Greg Weiner

 In his essay, Greg Weiner seeks to distinguish the “moralistic politics” of Woodrow Wilson from the morally informed statesmanship of Lincoln, Martin Luther King Jr., Daniel Patrick Moynihan, and Reagan:

 “A morally informed statesman will not hesitate to call evil by its name but will use that label economically and resist its application to ordinary problems.
 Indeed, unlike the Progressive movement’s aspiration to “scientific legislation,” a morally oriented statesman will oppose the temptation to believe that all political problems have obviously “right” answers that can be ascertained by technical means.
 Moral judgment requires prudence, which — far from being merely calculative — is a cardinal virtue.”

-Greg Weiner is a JMC fellow.
+Greg Weiner is a JMC faculty partner.

 National Affairs is a quarterly journal of essays about domestic policy, political economy, society, culture, and political thought.
 It aims to help Americans think more clearly about public life and rise more ably to the challenge of self-government.